-I came into the political arena as an activist supporting the interest of small businesses along Main Street and the neighbourhoods of Chula Vista.
+I came into the political arena as an activist supporting the interest of small businesses along Main Street and the neighborhoods of Chula Vista.
 Before being elected to the Chula Vista City Council in 2006, I served on the Board of Ethics, the General Plan Update Steering Committee and the Bayfront Citizens Advisory Committee as well as many other civic boards.

 While on the Chula Vista City Council, my focus was always to address problems in the neighborhoods.
 During my tenure, the City was in deep financial crisis due to the great recession.
 As a council, we managed to stabilize city finances through cost cuts at the same time maintain essential city services.